ahmetozlu/nonlinear_regression_keras/README.md

 ## Experimental Results

-Here are the results from left to right: plot of training history, plot of actual vs prediction for training set, plot of actual vs prediction for validation set.
+Here are the results from left to right: *plot of training history, plot of actual vs prediction for training set, plot of actual vs prediction for validation set*.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22610163/85932753-8067ff00-b8d7-11ea-9788-a2bfd21427e2.png" | width=275>